Maurice Kirya: Career

 Kirya was named as a Wild Aid ambassador for wildlife conservation.
-As a musician and actor, he won RFI’s(Radio France International) 2010 Discoveries Music Award.
-He staged performances in Paris plus a year-long tour of Africa where he toured over 35 countries.
+As a musician and actor, he won Radio France International's 2010 Discoveries Music Award.
+He staged performances in Paris and did a year-long tour of Africa during which he toured over 35 countries.
 He was nominated for the most gifted afro pop video of the year in the 2012 channel O video music awards.
-He was one of the three Ugandan artists to perform at the inaugural annual Tribe One Festival, in South Africa.
+He was one of the three Ugandan artists to perform at the inaugural annual Tribe One Festival in South Africa.